Autism Therapies

 Having your child diagnosed with an autism spectrum disorder is overwhelming.
 The diagnosis may come as a complete surprise or you may have had suspicions and tried for months or years to get an accurate diagnosis.
 In either case, the next question is what to do.
-Unfortunately, many families must navigate the landscape of treatment acronyms (OT, SLP, PT, ABA, VB, DIR, GFCF) largely on their own, without adequate resources or information about options.
+Unfortunately, many families must navigate the landscape of therapy acronyms (OT, SLP, PT, ABA, VB, DIR, GFCF) largely on their own, without adequate resources or information about options.
 And most do so remarkably well.
 Connecting with local or online parent support groups helps make the early part of the journey much easier.
 It is a difficult time, but early intervention can make a big difference.
-Exploring treatment options, identifying available resources and creating an action plan will help your child and your family.
+Exploring therapy options, identifying available resources and creating an action plan will help your child and your family.

 Behavioral

-Behavioral therapy is commonly refered to as ABA (Applied Behavioral Analysis).
+Behavioral therapy is commonly referred to as ABA (Applied Behavioral Analysis).
 Through decades of research, the field of behavior analysis has developed many techniques for increasing useful behaviors and reducing those that may cause harm or interfere with learning.
 Research has demonstrated that ABA techniques can produce improvements in communication, social relationships, play, self care, school and employment.

-ABA is widely recognized as a safe and effective treatment for autism.
+ABA is widely recognized as a safe and effective therapy for autism.
 Many states require insurance to pay for ABA therapy.
 Objective scientific studies have confirmed the benefits of two methods of comprehensive behavioral early intervention, the Lovaas Model based on Applied Behavior Analysis (ABA) and the Early Start Denver Model.
 Parents and therapists also report success with other commonly used behavioral therapies, including Floortime, Pivotal Response Therapy and Verbal Behavior Therapy.

 ABA therapy is not without controversy.
 An articulate and vocal community of adults with autism, many of whom received ABA as children, say that the therapy is harmful and resent the efforts to make people with autism ‘normal,’ a goal articulated in the 1960s by Lovaas.
 They advocate for the acceptance of neurodiversity — the idea that people with autism should be respected as naturally different rather than abnormal and needing to be fixed.